build-security/opa-symfony-middleware/README.md

 ---
 **Important note**

-In the following example we used our aws managed pdp instance to ease your first setup, but if you feel comfortable you are recommended to use your own pdp instance instead.
+To simplify the setup process, the following example uses a local [build.security PDP instance](https://docs.build.security/policy-decision-points-pdp/pdp-deployments/standalone-docker-1).
+If you are already familiar with how to run your PDP, You can also run a PDP on you environment (Dev/Prod, etc).

 In that case, don't forget to change the **hostname** and the **port** in your code.

 ---